Tooogi/GuessMyNumber/README.md

 # Further options

-- Rewrite the Menu Chooser using an enumeration to represent difficulty levels.
+<strike>- Rewrite the Menu Chooser using an enumeration to represent difficulty levels.</strike> - DONE
 - Add game option for "who guess the number".
 The player can pick a number and the computer must guess what it is.